 Choose how to convert the fills, line types, fonts and layers of the markup items you are importing.

-◦Import as Image Fill from PDF: A new image fill attribute will be created for any fills, among the drawing primitives, which have no counterpart among the project’s attributes.
+- Import as Image Fill from PDF: A new image fill attributes will be created for any fills, among the drawing primitives, which have no counterpart among the project’s attributes.

 After setting Markup Import Options, click OK to return to the Import Markup dialog.

-◦Skip duplicate Markups: Duplicate markups have already been imported to ARCHICAD, and they have not changed in the PDF since then.
-Check this to skip importing these duplicate markups.
+- Skip duplicate Markups: Duplicate markups have already been imported to ARCHICAD, and they have not changed in the PDF since then.
+Check this option to skip importing these duplicate markups.

-◦Skip unidentified Markups: Some markup applications do not assign unique IDs to the markup items.
+- Skip unidentified Markups: Some markup applications do not assign unique IDs to the markup items.
 Thus, these markups cannot be identified as either new, duplicate or modified.
-(Not an issue with the Bluebeam Revu workflow.)
-Check this to skip importing these markups.
+Check this option to skip importing these markups.

 - Click Import.
 An Info dialog appears: